jakethekoenig/ChatVim/Readme.md

 export OPENAI_API_KEY=<YOUR API KEY> # If not already set
 ```

+I recommend installing the requirements in a virtual environment.
+See [here](https://neovim.io/doc/user/provider.html) for how to have a neovim specific virtual environment.

 # Usage

 The plugin infers a chat structure from the beginning of the file to the current line.
 The plugin infers who is talking from the following sequences at the start of the line.
 If no sequence is present than the current speaker is unchanged